 Q: What Data Center(s) is Load Balancer as a Service (LBaaS) available in?

-Q: What if I require a Load Balancer but I don’t have a presence in an LBaaS enabled Data Center (UC1, VA1)?
+Q: What if I require a Load Balancer but I don’t have a presence in a LBaaS enabled Data Center?

 A: Our Shared Load Balancer service is still available for use in all non-LBaaS enabled Data Centers.
 Unfortunately, customers will not immediately get the benefit of the advanced features provided by LBaaS such as TCP Load Balancing, Load Balance on any port, and configurable health checks.
 Rest assured, our goal is to quickly and seamlessly integrate LBaaS into all of our Data Centers in short order!

-Q: What do I do if I have an existing Shared Load Balancer in either UC1 or VA1?
+Q: What do I do if I have an existing Shared Load Balancer in a LBaaS Service Location?

 A: This is an easy one!
 You don’t have to do anything!
 However, there is a catch (there’s always a catch!).
-All existing Shared Load Balancer instances created prior to 8/25/2016 in both UC1 and VA1 will remain in tact and operation just as they are today.
-Unfortunately however, this means that those previous instances will not be LBaaS enabled.
+All existing Shared Load Balancer instances created prior to LBaaS availability will remain in tact and operation just as they are today.
+Unfortunately, this means that those previous instances will not be LBaaS enabled.
 We’re working on a feature that will allow for uninterrupted upgrade from the existing Shared Load Balancer to LBaaS.
-Until that feature is completed, customers can remain on SLB should they choose.
+Until that feature is completed, customers can remain on SLB should they choose or create a new VIP using LBaaS and migrate their services.

 Q: As an existing Customer, how will this new service impact my bill/invoice?

 A: Good question!
-Our existing Shared Load Balancer service is priced at $0.04/Load Balancer instance hour.
-Any existing load balancer deployed in UC1 and VA1 prior to 8/25/2016 will continue to bill at this rate.
+Our existing Shared Load Balancer service pricing is still available online.
+Any existing load balancer deployed prior to LBaaS availability will continue to bill at this rate.
 This also holds true for any data center that has not yet been LBaaS-enabled.